 9. Can I take 2 classes at the Academy?

-It is possible to take multiple Academy classes if your course schedule allows you to take the time.
+It is possible to take multiple Academy classes if your course schedule allows you the time.
 This is a decision that you and your parents should discuss with your high school guidance counselor.

 10. Why should I take an Academy class?